elahe-dastan/shovel/README.md

 **Mr.** (for men of all the ages)<br/>
 **Master.** (for male children)<br/>
-We have other words like Dr., Sir., Col. and ... it's hard to separate each of them apart so I call all of them professional and i guess their age should be relatively high
+We have other words like Dr., Sir., Col. and ... it's hard to separate each of them apart so I call all of them professional and I guess their age should be relatively high.<br/>
+Let's sum it up I think first name and middle name have nothing to do with the passenger's survival but the last name can help us find out families and the Mr. etc. words help us fill null ages

 Sex : There is no sex order but this column takes only two values so I prefer to use ordinal encoder over one hot encoder which increases the number of my columns.